 The Unified Patent Court will comprise a Court of First Instance and a Court of Appeal.
 The Court of First Instance shall comprise a Central Division and Local or Regional Divisions.
 Local Divisions will have responsibility for actions brought in respect of infringement in individual participating Member States.
 Regional Divisions will have similar responsibility, but for a number of Member States.

-The Central Division is currently due to be split between the United Kingdom, France and Germany.
+The Central Division was originally due to be split between the United Kingdom, France and Germany.
 The headquarters of the Central Division will be in Paris.
-The London section of the Central Division has been assigned patents relating to chemistry, metallurgy, pharmaceuticals, biotechnology and also human necessities, including medical devices.
 The Munich section of the Central Division will deal with patents relating to mechanical engineering.
 The Paris section of the Central Division will deal with patents in all other fields, including electronics, software and physics.
+The London section of the Central Division had been assigned patents relating to chemistry, metallurgy, pharmaceuticals, biotechnology and also human necessities, including medical devices.
+Milan is one of the cities which has been proposed as the new location of this Central Division.

-The Local (and regional) Divisions and the Central Division will have separate responsibilities.
+The Local (and Regional) Divisions and the Central Division will have separate responsibilities.
 Any action for infringement will generally be brought before a Local or Regional Division.
-If the defender counter-claims for invalidity, the Local or Regional Division may also hear the invalidity action.
+If the defendant counter-claims for invalidity, the Local or Regional Division may also hear the invalidity action.

 By way of exception from this general rule, infringement actions can be brought before the Central Division if (a) the parties agree or (b) the Defendant does not have a place of business in any UPC Member State.

-To challenge the validity of a patent at the UPC, other than by way of a counterclaim in an infringement action, it will be necessary to bring an action at the Central Division.
+To challenge the validity of a patent at the UPC, other than as a counterclaim in an infringement action, it will be necessary to bring an action at the Central Division.
 An action seeking a declaration of non-infringement must also be brought at the Central Division.

 Claimants must bring infringement actions in the Local/Regional Division where the actual or threatened infringement has occurred or may occur, or the Local/Regional Division where the defendant has its residence or principal place of business.
-If the defendant has no residence or place of business in a contracting Member State, then the claimant may bring an action either where the infringement occurred or before the Central Division.
+If the defendant has no residence or place of business in a contracting Member State, then the claimant may bring an action either where the infringement occurred or, if the participating Member State has no Local or Regional Division, before the Central Division.

 If a defendant in an infringement actions files a counterclaim for revocation, the counterclaim must be brought in the Local/Regional Division hearing the infringement action.
 The Local/Regional Division may then either (a) proceed with a single action which considers both infringement and validity, (b) refer the counterclaim for revocation to the Central Division and either suspend or proceed with the action for infringement or (c) refer the entire case to the Central Division.